 Explaining information activities at the trial, Chief Justice of the Supreme People's Court Nguyen Hoa Binh stated: Article 141 of the draft law does not stipulate the right to communication.

-“The delegate also said that the problem is that if one party agrees to have the right to record audio and video, then this party agrees, but if the other party does not agree, it also affects human rights.
+“The delegate also said that the problem is that if one party agrees to have the right to record audio and video, then this party agrees, but if the other party does not agree, it will also affect human rights.
 Let's imagine that there are many reasons for a husband and wife to divorce.
 If the wife agrees to speak to the media, it can affect the husband's private life.
 It is impossible for one party to agree to allow the media to post this story online,” Chief Justice Nguyen Hoa Binh said.

 Chief Justice of the Supreme People's Court Nguyen Hoa Binh.